sefakilic/goodreads/README.md

 This package provides a Python interface for the [Goodreads API](http://goodreads.com/api).
-Using it, you can do pretty much everything that Goodreads allows to do with their own data.
+Using it, you can do pretty much anything that Goodreads allows to do with their own data.

 ## Dependencies
 This package depends on the following packages: